What is Arbitration?

 At the Case Management Conference (CMC) the attorneys and the judge will discuss what form of ADR is appropriate for the case.
 The judge may order arbitration if the parties request or if he or she feels arbitration would be beneficial to the case.

 Selecting an Arbitrator

-The ADR office will supply a list of arbitrators from the court's panel.
-The parties have ten court days to choose an arbitrator and two alternates and schedule for arbitration.
+The ADR office will supply a list of arbitrators from the Court's panel.
+The parties have 10 court days to choose an arbitrator and 2 alternates and schedule the arbitration.
 It is the parties' responsibility to ensure the arbitrator is willing to serve and does not have a conflict of interest.